 The world outside is cold, with piles of snow and icy roads, blustery winds and early nights.
-What better way to counter the cold weather than to fill your kitchen with the clattering of measuring cups, the warmth of the oven and the wafting aromas of freshly baked goods or hot savory soups?
+What better way to counter the cold weather than to fill your kitchen with the clattering of measuring cups, the warmth of the oven and the wafting aromas of comfort food recipes like freshly baked goods or hot savory soups?

 Today, I’m sharing with you some of our family favorites that we make during the fall and winter months.
 Click on each recipe to be taken to the website source.
 These recipes are family sized and we usually have leftovers for one to two meals at least, it’s usually even more with the soup.

 Feel free to copy and paste the recipes for your own personal use or pin for later:

 - 13 1/2 pound chicken, cut up, or 2 1/2 pounds meaty chicken pieces

 - 1/4 teaspoon black pepper

 - 1 bay leaf

 - 1 cup chopped carrot (2 medium)

 - 2 tablespoons snipped fresh parsley

 - In a 6- to 8-quart Dutch oven (I just use a regular soup pot),combine chicken, water, onion, salt, pepper, and bay leaf.
 Bring to boiling; reduce heat.
 Simmer, covered, about 1-1/2 hours or until chicken is very tender.